poornam1522/AI-Model-for-Production-Houses/README.md

 Data Analysis and Visualization:

 Exploration of movie data using NLP techniques.
-Creation of data visualizations with Streamlit (optional).
+Creation of data visualizations with Streamlit.
 Sentence Paraphrasing:

 Leveraging GPT-3 to generate paraphrases for sentences.
 Building a sentence paraphrasing application.
-Deployment (Optional):

-Deploying the paraphrasing application on AWS Lambda for real-world use (requires additional setup).
 Getting Started

 Clone this repository.